udexon/XIDT/Greet_Secret_Phrase.md

 https://github.com/udexon/XIDT/blob/master/png/02_S.js

+In the file above, we can see that there are 3 items on the stack:

+`0`: Chris JSON string, containing Chris' public key (PBKC).

+`1`: Alice's public and private key pairs (stored as an JavaScript object).

+`2`: Alice's JSON string, containing Alice's public key (PBKA).

 <img src="https://github.com/udexon/XIDT/blob/master/png/02_init_user.png" width=600>

 3. Chris imports public key of Alice (PBKA) and encrypts a secret phrase ("chris_love_cookie"), and sends the encrypted message to Alice.